NDSU | Renaissance Hall

 — Keith Bjerke, Vice President of University Relations

-The site provides a small parking lot and a landscaped plaza on its eastern edge shared by the students and downtown community.
+The site provides a small parking lot and a landscaped plaza on its eastern edge, which the students and downtown community share.

-The pivotal building in the Downtown Fargo Historic District meets rigorous National Park Service Guidelines and received both Historic Tax Credits and ND Renaissance Zone Credits.
+The pivotal building in the Downtown Fargo Historic District met rigorous National Park Service Guidelines and received both Historic Tax Credits and ND Renaissance Zone Credits.

 NDSU Downtown is the first project in North Dakota to use and receive the Leadership in Energy & Environmental Design (LEED) Green Building Rating System Certification.